Purple Rain (album): Tour

 The Purple Rain Tour began at the Joe Louis Arena in Detroit in November 1984.
 In addition to Prince and the Revolution, the Purple Rain Tour featured Apollonia 6, and Sheila E. and her band.
 The tour opened with the album's opener, "Let's Go Crazy".
 Three singles from 1999 (1982) followed: "Delirious", "1999" and "Little Red Corvette".
 An instrumental interlude of "Yankee Doodle" usually introduced another song from 1999, "Free".
 The B-side "God" was often played, followed by a usual sequence of "Computer Blue", "Darling Nikki", "The Beautiful Ones" and "When Doves Cry".
 As encores, the remaining Purple Rain songs closed the concert, "I Would Die 4 U", "Baby I'm a Star" and "Purple Rain".

 The tour spanned 98 shows, ending in April 1985, and sold 1.7 million tickets.
-Prince and the Revolution played the final date of the tour, to an audience of 55,000 in Miami's Orange Bowl.
+Prince and the Revolution played the final date of the tour on April 7 to an audience of 55,000 in Miami's Orange Bowl.
 Prince ended the show saying, "I have to go now.
 I don't know when I'll be back.
 I want you to know that God loves you.
 He loves us all."
 Two weeks after the end of the tour, Around the World in a Day (1985) was released, which officially brought an end to Prince's Purple Rain era.
 The tour was considered by Rolling Stone as "groundbreaking in many ways" because it introduced Prince's most "elaborate" sets and featured occasional cameos from Bruce Springsteen and Madonna, which confirmed Prince's place as "pop's most commanding star" during the Purple Rain era.

 Singles

-Purple Rain's lead single "When Doves Cry" was Prince's first Billboard Hot 100 number-one single, staying there for five weeks, and was also a worldwide hit.
+Purple Rain's lead single, "When Doves Cry", was Prince's first Billboard Hot 100 number-one single, staying there for five weeks, and was also a worldwide hit.
 It was ranked number one on the Billboard Year-End Hot 100 singles of 1984.
-The music video, directed by Prince himself, was premiered on MTV in June 1984.
+The music video, directed by Prince himself, premiered on MTV in June 1984.
 The video sparked controversy among network executives, who thought its sexual nature was too explicit for television.

-The second single "Let's Go Crazy" became Prince's second number-one hit on the Billboard Hot 100.
-Common to much of Prince's writing, the song is thought to be exhortation to follow Christian ethics, with the "De-elevator" of the lyrics being a metaphor for the Devil.
+The second single, "Let's Go Crazy", became Prince's second number-one hit on the Billboard Hot 100.
+Common to much of Prince's writing, the song is thought to be exhortation to follow Christian ethics, with the "De-elevator" in the lyrics being a metaphor for the Devil.

 A power ballad and a combination of rock, R&B, gospel, and orchestral music, "Purple Rain" reached number 2 on the Billboard Hot 100 and stayed there for two weeks.

-"I Would Die 4 U", the fourth and final Billboard Hot 100 top 10 hit from Purple Rain, reaching number eight on the chart.
+"I Would Die 4 U", the fourth and final Billboard Hot 100 top 10 hit from Purple Rain, reached number eight on the chart.
 The album's final single, "Take Me with U", was released on January 25, 1985.